 This is one for the personal trainers that let their clients dictate the session and that think they need to KILL the hour with crazy amount of exercises with no precise and/or scheduled rest periods between exercises.
 Workouts are workouts.
 Competitions are competitions.
 They are not the same.
 Workouts exist to prepare you to be good in a competition.

 “If I don’t work my hardest,” they say, “then how will I ever make the progress I want?”
+Working hard and RED LINING are not the same thing.

 It seems reasonable on the surface – until they injure themselves.
 If you injure yourself today, what do you think tomorrow’s workout will look like?
 Working hard is important, but working smart is way more important.